Quitclaim Deeds: A Useful Guide

 How soon does a quitclaim deed give you ownership?

 As a rule, a quitclaim deed is considered legal and effective once it’s been signed by the grantor and accepted by the grantee.
 In some cases, the grantee may also need to sign.
-The deed also needs to be filed and recorded with the county clerk’s office as soon as possible.
-Otherwise the grantee may face challenges to their ownership.
+However, the deed needs to be filed and recorded with the county clerk’s office as soon as possible.
+Otherwise, the grantee may face challenges to their ownership.

 A quitclaim deed is considered a permanent transfer of ownership between the grantor and grantee, so there’s no limit to the term of ownership.
-However, new deeds need to be filed with the county for the transfer to be officially recorded.
+However, new deeds need to be filed with the county for the transfer to be officially recorded to avoid legal challenges from other interested parties.
+If you don't file a deed with your county recorder’s office, you may end up with a legal challenge down the road.

 Can I use a quitclaim deed to get out of my current mortgage?